karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 25. **[JSManifest](https://jsmanifest.com/)**

 JS Manifest is a niche blog that covers JavaScript for web development, smartphones, desktops, robots, AI, and more.
 The blog consists of detailed long-form articles with real applications most programmers can use.
 Articles are thorough and provide a sense of expert knowledge, and the writing is above average.
 The formatting is not always the best, but the content is otherwise solid.
 Each article contains multiple visuals but, unfortunately, doesn't include many supporting links.
-The blog is updated a couple of times per month.
+This developer blog is updated a couple of times per month.

 * Writing Quality - 3
 * Consistency -  3